ywanyi/devdocs/install-gde/bk-install-guide.md

 You should *not* install the Magento software in the web server docroot as the `root` user because the web server might not be able to interact with those files.

 You'll also need `root` privileges to create the [Magento file system owner] and add that owner to the web server's group.
-You'll use the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %} to run any commands from the command line and to set up the Magento cron job, which schedules tasks for you.
+You'll use the [Magento file system owner](https://glossary.magento.com/magento-file-system-owner) to run any commands from the command line and to set up the Magento cron job, which schedules tasks for you.

 <!-- LINK DEFINITIONS -->